bawey/peripheral-memories/content/scribblings/rust-epiphanies.md

 Well, it's just a wrapper pointing to some data on the heap and so:
 - there's nothing stopping it from being `Sized` (try printing `std::mem::size_of::<String>()`)
 - since it's not a `Copy`-implementing type - it is subject to Rust's ownership mechanism
+  - ⚠️ the _copy vs move semantics_ are a big thing in Rust so do yourself a favor and make sure you understand that well

 For more information on basic traits, check the [`std::marker`](https://doc.rust-lang.org/std/marker/index.html) module reference.